juancarlovieri/tlx-dark-theme/README.md

 **Update 30/12/20**:<br>- Added beta mode.
 To enable, click "enable beta" on the top right corner of the screen.<br>- You can now view all problems in one page by pressing "view all problems" below every problem lists.
 However, this feature is still in beta mode.

+**Update 31/12/20**:<br>- Added "User Search" feature where you can search for people in TLX by their username.
+However, this feature is still in beta mode.

 Error Codes:
 - Code 1: You need to include the '#' character at the beginning of the Hex Color Code